 Over the years, I’ve gathered quite a collection of these small cloth drawstring bags.
 Some companies like Aesop use them instead of paper or plastic shopping bags.
 You’ll also find that many handbag and shoe companies package items in these for dust-free storage purposes.
 These are my go-to shoe bags, since they keep the dirt and grime from my footwear off everything else in my suitcase, but are super lightweight and don’t take up extra space.
 Once I unpack, I pop them in the laundry and reuse them time and time again.
 If you don’t have your own stockpile, you can also buy them on Amazon for less than $5 each.
 Another free alternative?
 Put that pile of freebie canvas tote bags you’ve accumulated to use—I know you have some lying around that you don’t use for grocery runs.

-Buy Now: Paravel Shoe Cube Duo, $55, tourparavel.com
+Buy Now: Paravel Full View Packing Cube Duo, $45, tourparavel.com

 Need something extra large and waterproof for your mud-caked hiking boots?
 There’s a shoe bag for that too, of course.
-REI says that this Eagle Creek shoe cube can fit a single pair of mid-cut hiking boots, in sizes all the way up to a U.S. men’s 13.
+REI says that this shoe cube can fit a single pair of mid-cut hiking boots, in sizes all the way up to a U.S. men’s 14.
+(I was also able to fit my women’s size 8 over-the-ankle Vasque Torre AT GTX boots in these easily.)
 Even though the ripstop nylon fabric is ultralight, it has a water-repellent coating so that you can throw your boots in it straight from the trail and not worry about getting your travel clothes wet.